Thursday 30 April 2026 - International Jazz Day

 The CTIJF (Cape Town International Jazz Festival) is proud to partner with the SAJE on a Jazz Discusssion Series:

-a workshop series that creates space for individuals to share their research and take part in open, facilitated conversations
+a workshop series that creates space for individuals to share their research and take part in open, facilitated conversations around jazz and related fields.

 The discussion will be led by SAJE Western Cape Representative Shaun Johannes.